Rudranil-12/CSS/README.md

 Whether you are a **beginner** or someone revising **advanced CSS**, this repo will help you understand how CSS works in real projects.

 ---

+Each folder contains **separate CSS files** with clear and reusable code.

+---

+## 🎯 Purpose of This Repository
+- Learn CSS step by step
+- Practice real-world CSS layouts
+- Use as a quick revision guide
+- Reuse code in projects
+- Reference modern UI techniques

+---

+## ⭐ Support
+If you find this repository helpful:
+- Give it a ⭐
+- Share it with your friends

+---

+Feel free to explore, fork, and contribute.
+Let's grow together! 😊